-The SER sets the amount annually on the recommendation of the Commission for the Promotion of Employee Participation (CBM).
-It provides an indication of what, under normal circumstances, are reasonable costs per part of the day for training and education of sufficient quality.
-It is therefore not a legal norm, but a guideline, intended to provide guidance to the Employer and the Works Council in their consultations on the training to be followed and the costs.
+The SER (Social and Economic Council of the Netherlands) sets the target amounts for training costs Works Council annually, and on the recommendation of the Commission for the Promotion of Employee Participation (CBM).
+It provides an indication of what, under normal circumstances, are reasonable costs for education of sufficient quality.
+It is therefore not a legal norm, but a guideline, intended to provide guidance to the employer and the Works Council in their consultations on the training and the costs.

 Right to Education

 Works Council members have a legal right to training.
 The employer is obliged to give the members of the Works Council the opportunity to receive the training they deem necessary for the performance of their duties for a minimum number of days per year, during working hours and with pay.
 The number of days is determined by the employer and the Works Council in joint consultation.
 The employer is obliged to pay the costs that are reasonably necessary for the training of Works Council members.